BaptScc/PubPeer_Scraper/README.md

 This Git Hub repository was made to quickly retrieve and analyse PubPeer comments linked to a list of PMIDs.

 Start by cloning this repository in your working environment.
-Please note that high performance computing is preferable to run this code given ressources needed to run some cells.
+Please note that high performance computing is preferable to use parallelism.

 <br>